Remote OpenClaw Blog

 What is the cheapest model that works well with Hermes Agent?

-DeepSeek V4 at $0.30 per million input tokens is the cheapest high-quality option for Hermes Agent.
-It scores 81% on SWE-bench Verified, supports a 1M token context window, and offers a 90% discount on cache hits — which is particularly valuable for Hermes Agent's repetitive tool definition overhead.
+DeepSeek V4 Flash at $0.14 per million input tokens ($0.28 output) is the cheapest high-quality option for Hermes Agent.
+It supports a 1M token context window and bills cache hits at $0.0028 per million input tokens, a 98% discount that is particularly valuable for Hermes Agent's repetitive tool definition overhead.

 Can I switch models in Hermes Agent without restarting?